 Real Personal Income (Excluding Transfers)

-Track real personal income excluding government transfers — the NBER's most-weighted recession indicator.
-Declining organic income signals true economic weakness.
+Track real personal income excluding transfers — the NBER's top recession indicator.
+Declining organic income signals economic weakness.

 Current Value